k7lim/blacktoblue/README.md

 Goal: To allow citizens to communicate and report incidents in intuitive ways, even when internet and telephony has been severed by a repressive regime.

-Key Data points: Reports done by Google show that the rates of smartphone adoption in "not free" middle eastern nations (UAE, Egypt) is huge, trumping even those in the US.
+Key Data points: Reports done by Google show that the rates of smartphone adoption in "not free" Middle Eastern nations (UAE, Egypt) is huge, trumping even those in the US.

 So Instead of imposing a new type of communication technology, our aim is to supplement existing social network and chat services with peer-to-peer, serverless and internet-independent redundancies.